 4. Have I Run the Numbers?

 Knowing if you are financially ready to be a homeowner is all in the numbers.
 A few numbers to remember are 28%, 32% and 40%.
-When considering how much house you can afford, it is wise not to go over the 28% rule – meaning your mortgage payments should not exceed 28% of your total monthly gross income.
-This number needs to include, principal and interest payment, real estate taxes, mortgage insurance (if applicable), and homeowners insurance.
-Try using a home mortgage calculator to get a ballpark idea of whether you are ready financially to be a homeowner.
+When considering how much house you can afford, it is wise to consider the 28% rule – meaning your mortgage payments should not exceed 28% of your total monthly gross income.
+This number needs to include principal and interest payment, real estate taxes, mortgage insurance (if applicable), and homeowners insurance.
+Try using a home mortgage calculator to get an idea if you are financially ready to be a homeowner.

 Another percentage to keep in mind is 40%.
 Experts agree that your total monthly debts, including your mortgage, should not exceed 40% of your gross monthly income.
-In fact, banks will look at your income to debt ratio and decide if you are a good candidate for lending.
-The lower this percentage is the better shape you will be in for lending purposes, and for your own financial stability.
+In fact, it is ideal to have it much lower.
+Banks will look at your income to debt ratio and decide if you are a good candidate for lending.
+The lower this percentage is, the better shape you will be for lending purposes, and for your own financial stability.

 5. Am I Ready to Put Down Some Roots?

 Purchasing a home is not just a financial decision, it is an emotional one as well.
-Asking yourself these important questions and doing what it takes to plan for such a large purchase will prepare you to set sail on your home buying voyage.
+Asking yourself these important questions and doing what it takes to plan for such a large purchase will prepare you to set sail on a successful home buying voyage.

 What are some ways that you financially prepared to purchase your first home?